 Transfer Pricing: Operational guidance: real time working of transfer pricing issues (excluding thin capitalisation)

-Any potential interest in applying for an APA, whether unilateral, bilateral or multi-lateral, should be referred to the following contact point who will consider whether it is appropriate for the APA programme.
-Case teams should get in touch as soon as it appears a realistic possibility that an APA may be sought to informally discuss the suitability of an APA for that customer:
+Any potential interest in applying for an APA should be referred to the following contact point, who will consider whether it is appropriate for the APA programme.
+CRMs and case teams can also get in touch to discuss the likely suitability of an APA for their customer:

 Nick Stevart (APA Lead)